ministryofjustice/laa-court-data-ui/README.md

-# Common platform UI
+# Court data UI
-An interace to the ???[laa-common-platform-connector](https://github.com/ministryofjustice/laa-common-platform-connector) or [laa-court-data-adaptor](https://github.com/ministryofjustice/laa-court-data-adaptor)??? for displaying information available from the HMCTS "common platform" API.
+An interace to the [laa-court-data-adaptor](https://github.com/ministryofjustice/laa-court-data-adaptor) for displaying information available from the HMCTS "common platform" API.

 ## System dependencies
 - postgres